philyboysmith/wsrt/content/collections/pages/water-monitoring.md

             marks:
               -
                 type: bold
-            text: 'River Guardians is a Water Quality Monitoring initiative led by our fantastic Citizen Scientists.
-With just a few hours a month you can help take monthly surveys of your local rivers to paint a long-term observation of water quality in our rivers and identify pollution.'
+            text: 'Then sign up now to become a River Guardian!'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Led by our fantastic Citizen Scientists, our River Guardians initiative focuses on monitoring the water quality of our precious rivers.
+The data collected from these surveys helps us to identify pollution and act quickly to help prevent further damage to these special habitats. '
       -
         type: set
         attrs: